jiehyunjkim/bash-genomics/episodes/04-redirection.md

 ## Redirecting output

 `grep` allowed us to identify sequences in our FASTQ files that match a particular pattern.
-All of these sequences were printed to our terminal screen, but in order to work with these sequences and perform other operations on them, we will need to capture that output in some way.
+All of these sequences were printed to our terminal screen (and it was A LOT), but in order to work with these sequences and perform other operations on them, we will need to capture that output in some way.